AVEVA/sample-adh-authentication_client_credentials_simple-postman/README.md

 ## About this sample collection

-This sample is meant to be very simple and straightforward to show how you can use Postman to retrieve a bearer token for authenticating against OCS.
+This sample is meant to be a simple introduction to show how you can use Postman to retrieve a bearer token for authenticating against OCS.

 ## Configuring the sample